 The length of time varies depending on the student’s background, the frequency of lessons, and the student’s individual goals.
 Generally, students are with us for 1 to 3 years.
 We ask that tutors make a minimum commitment of one year to our program if possible.
 If that’s not possible, we also have some opportunities for shorter-term tutoring.

 Most of our students are tutored individually, but we also have several group ESL classes.

 No. Each tutor is matched with a Student-Tutor Coordinator to report to and consult with.
 The Literacy Council will keep you updated with newsletters.
 You may borrow helpful materials from the tutor resources in our office and participate in regional and national training opportunities.
 Also, we are an affiliate of the national adult literacy organization Proliteracy, which provides many online resources.

 All of our tutors are volunteers, but we provide them with a wealth of books and other teaching and learning materials.
 In recent years, through the generosity of our donors, we have been able to employ two part-time staff members who have enabled us to operate more efficiently and reach out more effectively into the community.
 We are teaching a growing number of adult learners and, as a direct result, have more tutors than ever before.
 And the need continues to grow!

 The Literacy Council is supported by foundation grants and contributions from individuals, local businesses, churches, and other community organizations.
 For the past several years we have been one of the nonprofit participants in the Unity Campaign for Frederick County.

 We need assistance in a variety of areas: office help, fundraising, publicity, grant writing, committee work, and event planning, preparation, and staffing.
-We are always looking for new teachers for our tutor training workshops.
+We are always looking for new trainers for our tutor training workshops.